AwaisKhan-01/JSON-to-Relational-CSV-Converter/README.md

 ---

 ### Notes
 - The README assumes the code is now complete based on your statement.
-It reflects the current state (e.g., 82/100 score from the evaluation, with fixes for table over-creation).
 - Save this as `README.md` in your project directory for Markdown formatting.
 - Adjust the "Known Issues" and "Future Improvements" sections if you identify additional points during final testing.